 Unity Health Care: Unity Health Care provides on-site healthcare services, dental care and prescription administration, as well as consultations to our clientele.
 Our population spans in age from 25 to 80+ years and comes with health issues ranging from unexplained pain to diabetes, heart disease, high blood pressure, cancer, kidney failure, HIV, dental concerns and more.
 Unity Health Care not only assess, consult and treat our clients, they also provide preventive services as well.
 Some clients have been patients for many years, others are more decisive about getting necessary healthcare because of its easy accessibility.
 The clinic hours are Tuesdays and Thursdays from 5:00 pm-9:00 pm, and the dental clinic operates on first and third Wednesdays from 1:00 pm-4:30 pm.

 Christian Legal Aid: Christian Legal Aid provides critical legal services, consultation and resources and referrals.
 Some of our population have recently exited jail or prison and/or have legal or complex life issues that require legal intervention.
 Attorneys are usually on-site at the shelter on Wednesdays, and they provide legal clinics on Fridays.
-They also serve our Family Ministry Center and are available for telephone and other office consultations as needed.
+They also serve our Comprehensive Family Resource Center and are available for telephone and other office consultations as needed.

 Celebrate Recovery: Celebrate Recovery is a Christ-centered, 12-step recovery program available to anyone struggling with hurt, pain or addiction of any kind.
 Meetings provide a safe, inviting space to find community and freedom from debilitating, life-controlling issues.
 A typical meeting includes an open-share large group, an open-share small group and a Newcomers 101 Group (it lasts one week for first-time attendees).
 Participants are encouraged to invite their families and friends to the pre-meeting dinner.
-Our shelter program takes place on Tuesdays and Thursdays from 3:30 pm-5:00 pm, and we plan to expand to the Family Ministry Center in the near future.
+Our shelter program takes place on Tuesdays and Thursdays from 3:30 pm-5:00 pm, and we plan to expand to the Comprehensive Family Resource Center in the near future.

 Substance Abuse Classes: This program is conducted by a licensed psychotherapist and addictions counsellor.
 The 9-12 week program, as well as the extended program, includes counseling, education and treatment as well as a basic course teaching participants about living in balance and moving from a life of drug and alcohol addiction to a life of recovery.
 The program is evidenced-based and comprehensive and promotes a practical example through group and individual treatment sessions for persons who have substance-use problems involving alcohol or other drugs.